 Though it may be winter, New Zealand’s beautiful town of Rotorua is still the perfect place to embrace the Kiwi lifestyle and spend time outdoors.
 Study at Western Heights High School and live with a local Kiwi family.

 This program is perfect for you if:

-1-month program and 2-month program dates for Summer 2021 will be announced soon.
+1-month program and 2-month program dates for Summer 2021 are pending COVID-19 restrictions.

 Students will have the opportunity to give preferences for the classes they take, but most students take a mix of core subjects and elective.
 You may take Math, Geography, Science, History, Literature, or Languages.
 Nearly all students opt to enroll in the outdoor adventure course.

 *What does it mean to be in good mental health?

 Moving to a new culture and staying in unfamiliar surroundings without your normal support structure can be very stressful, even to a well-adjusted student.
 Sending a student with pre-existing conditions on a long-term exchange program could exacerbate whatever challenges the student was previously facing.
 In order to ensure the safety of our participants, we must be rigorous in our pre-screening of all high school abroad applicants.